zemirco/lockit-couchdb-adapter/README.md

 var adapter = require('....');
 ```

-To initialize the necessary views in your CouchDB run `node ./init.js`.
+To initialize the necessary views in your CouchDB run `node ./createViews.js`.
+The settings from `./test/config.js` are taken
+to connect to CouchDB.

 ## What's included?